 \begin{definition}[$\lambda$-Lorenz dominance] Let $\sigma(\vv)$ be the vector $\vv$ sorted in increasing order.
 Given $\lambda \in [0, 1]$, a vector $\vv$ $\lambda$-Lorenz dominates another vector $\vv'$, denoted $\vv \lld \vv'$ if,

 \end{definition}

 Intuitively, for $\lambda=1$, it is assumed that the decision-maker cares equally about all objectives and thus may reorder them.
-This ensures that vectors that were not Pareto-dominated can become dominated.
+This relaxation allows some non-Pareto-dominated vectors to become dominated.
 Consider, for example, $(4, 2)$ and $(1, 3)$.
-While no vector is Pareto dominated, reordering the objectives in increasing order leads to $(2, 4)$ and $(1, 3)$ and therefore allows ignoring the second vector.
+While no vector is Pareto-dominated, reordering the objectives in increasing order yields $(2, 4)$ and $(1, 3)$, in which case the second vector is now dominated.
 This approach may already reduce the size of the Pareto front, but does not yet achieve the same fairness constraints imposed by the Lorenz front.
-Setting $\lambda=0$ ensures that the solution set is equal to the Lorenz front.
+At the other extreme, setting $\lambda=0$ ensures that the solution set is equal to the Lorenz front.

-The $\lambda$-Lorenz front of a given set $D$, denoted $\llf{D}{\lambda}$ contains all vectors which are pairwise non $\lambda$-Lorenz dominated.
-In \Cref{th:front-relations} we show that, by decreasing $\lambda$, the solution set smoothly converges to the Lorenz front.
-The detailed proof can be found in the supplementary material.
+The $\lambda$-Lorenz front of a set $D$, denoted $\llf{D}{\lambda}$, contains all vectors that are pairwise non-$\lambda$-Lorenz-dominated.
+In \Cref{th:front-relations}, we formally show that the $\lambda$-Lorenz fronts form increasing nested sets as $\lambda$ varies from $0$ to $1$: lower $\lambda$ values mean increasingly selective coverage sets that interpolate between the Pareto and Lorenz fronts.
+The full proof is provided in the supplementary material.

 \begin{theorem} $\forall \lambda_1, \lambda_2: 0 \leq \lambda_1 \leq \lambda_2 \leq 1$ and $\forall D \subset \mathbb{R}^d$ the following relations hold.

 \end{theorem} \begin{proofsketch} To prove \Cref{th:front-relations}, we provide three auxiliary results.
 First, we demonstrate that for all parameters $\lambda \in [0, 1]$ and vectors $\vv, \vv' \in \mathbf{R}^d$ we have that: